coretrex/internal-dashboard/REALTIME_SYNC_GUIDE.md

 - **Memory**: Efficient - old listeners are cleaned up properly
 - **Battery**: Firestore uses WebSockets for efficient real-time updates

+## Notification System

+### Single Notification Per Change
+The system is designed to ensure **only one notification** is created per change, even when multiple users have the page open simultaneously.

+**How it works:**
+- When you make a change (e.g., assign a task), your browser session creates the notification
+- Other users' browsers detect the change for real-time UI updates but **do not** create duplicate notifications
+- This is accomplished by checking if the current browser session is the one that made the change

+**Example:**
+- 3 people have the Projects page open: Alice, Bob, and Carol
+- Alice assigns a task to Bob
+- Alice's browser creates ONE notification for Bob
+- Bob and Carol's browsers see the change (real-time sync) but don't create notifications
+- Result: Bob receives exactly ONE notification ✅

 ## Troubleshooting

+### Duplicate Notifications?

+**Issue**: Receiving multiple notifications for the same change
+**Cause**: This was an issue in earlier versions where all connected clients created notifications
+**Solution**: Already fixed!
+Each change now creates only one notification regardless of how many users are online

+If you still see duplicates:
+1. Hard refresh the page (Ctrl+Shift+R or Cmd+Shift+R) to clear cached code
+2. Ensure all team members have refreshed to the latest version
+3. Check browser console for "[Notifications]" messages to verify correct behavior

 ### Changes Not Appearing?